Multicampus Faculty Working Groups, 2023-24

 - Curriculum Vitae of the Faculty Organizer(s) (2 pages max)

-Successful applications should clearly demonstrate how the theme and activities will contribute to research excellence in the humanities and include faculty participants from at least two UC campuses.
+Successful applications should clearly demonstrate how the topic and activities will contribute to research excellence in the humanities and include faculty participants from at least two UC campuses.
 Preference will be given to projects that engage three or more UC campuses and those that incorporate broader and more diverse publics in the expressive or interpretive work of the humanities.
-All project activities must take place between July 1, 2022 and June 30, 2023.
+We also encourage interdisciplinary projects that include faculty from social or natural sciences.
+All project activities must take place between July 1, 2023 and December 31, 2024.

 The project description should be a maximum of 2,000 words and include the following elements: